 Despite the high educational and occupational attainment—and considerable talent—of women in Massachusetts, the state ranks just 22nd in the nation on women's overall share of top executive, legislative, and judicial posts, compared to their share of the population.
 The goals of this study were to (1) calculate the percentage of women holding senior-level positions in state government at these four points in time; (2) analyze the distribution of appointments by type of position and executive office; (3) provide possible explanations for the status of women’s representation in these positions; and (4) offer recommendations that will serve to promote the appointment of more talented women into positions of leadership in the Commonwealth.

 Hardy-Fanta, Carol and Kelly, Kacie, "Women of Talent: Gender and Government Appointments in Massachusetts, 2002–2007" (2007).
-Center for Women in Politics and Public Policy Publications.
-Paper 1.
+Publications from the Center for Women in Politics and Public Policy.
+1.

 American Politics Commons, Economic Policy Commons, Health Policy Commons, Other Public Affairs, Public Policy and Public Administration Commons, Policy Design, Analysis, and Evaluation Commons, Public Policy Commons, Social Policy Commons, Women's Studies Commons